Skip to main content

 return payload.dataPoint;

-After this action runs, dataPoint is available in every subsequent action β€” just like built-in trigger variables.
+After this runs, dataPoint is available in every subsequent action β€” just like any built-in variable.

 What it does

-• A room is viewed for the first time β†’ notify your internal system or data warehouse
+• Room viewed for the first time β†’ notify your internal system

-• A form is submitted in a room β†’ push the responses to a ticketing tool or custom database
+• Form submitted in a room β†’ push responses to a ticketing tool or database

-• A HubSpot deal stage changes β†’ sync a property to an in-house CRM that runs alongside HubSpot
+• HubSpot deal stage changes β†’ sync a field to an in-house CRM

-• An action in a mutual action plan is completed β†’ trigger a downstream process in your ops tooling
+• A task in a room is completed β†’ trigger a downstream process in your ops tools

-• A Fireflies transcription completes β†’ send a summary to an internal Slack bot or logging system
+• A call transcript is processed β†’ send a summary to an internal Slack bot

-Add an HTTP Request action at the relevant point in your workflow and configure:
+Add an HTTP Request action to your workflow and fill in:

 MethodPOST, PATCH, PUT, or GET

-Example: Notifying an internal system when a room is first viewed
+Example: Notify an internal system when a room is first viewed

-Trigger: Room viewed first time HTTP Request config: Method: POST URL:
+Trigger: Room viewed first time Method: POST URL:

 https://api.yourcompany.com/events/room-viewed